 Dior Men Explores the World of Abstract Art for Fall/Winter 2021 Collection

 True to form, Kim Jones once again blurs the line between art and fashion in Dior Men's Fall/Winter 2021 collection in his new collaboration with artist Peter Doig.
 Unlike the Maison's previous collection with artist Kenny Scharf for Pre-Fall 2021, its newest menswear release does not employ graphic prints or zodiac symbolism.
-Instead, the collection relies on a bold color palette (deep purple, butter yellow, bright orange, etc.) and well-structured outerwear pieces.
+Instead, the collection relies on a bright, yet subdued color pattern (deep purple, butter yellow, bright orange, etc.) and well-structured outerwear pieces.

 Beginning his career in the early '90s, Doig is known for his abstract landscapes that tackle subjects in pop culture.
-His dynamic, narrative-style paintings have an almost water-like effect to them, giving the stationary image a feeling of moment.
-Jones utilized this element of Doig's work by simulating it onto moving bodies, letting Doig's aesthetic speak for itself while also adding that final thrid dimension.
+His multi-dimensional, narrative-style paintings have an almost water-like effect to them, giving the stationary image a feeling of moment.

 To announce the collaboration, Jones shared a photo of the event's invitation on Instagram which featured one of Doig's works.
-The painting was a nod to one of the fashion industry's greatest and most recent loses.
 Jones wrote in the caption, "The invitation is a painting of Christian Dior in an outfit designed and made by Pierre Cardin for a masked ball 1949."
-Doig, himself, also took to social media to express his excitement for the collection by posting a painting of his of the runway show.
+Doig, himself, also took to social media to express his excitement for the collection by posting a painting of his from the runway show.